 - Listen to what other experts in your area of expertise/interest are saying

-- Listen to what your customer’s problems are or the internal systems
+- Listen to your potential employers/customer’s problems

 - Listen to feedback your friends, family, colleagues and managers give you